How Do I Apply?

 Specific Information for Anatomy & Neurobiology

-We are looking for students with a strong interest in our strengths: Neurobiology and Anatomy.
+We are looking for students with a strong interest in the disciplines of Neurobiology and Anatomy and in pedagogy at the graduate and medical school level.
 Often this is demonstrated by a good undergraduate record in the sciences.
 Most, but not all of our successful applicants have prior research experience.

 Some of our students come to us directly from undergraduate programs, and others have worked in laboratories or in clinical positions before deciding to return to school.